EBI-Metagenomics/metaViraVerse/README.md

 <img align="right" width="120" height="120" src="assets/logo.png">

-[MGnify](https://www.ebi.ac.uk/metagenomics) Nextflow pipeline to generate **viral catalogue**.
+A [MGnify](https://www.ebi.ac.uk/metagenomics) Nextflow pipeline for generating a **viral catalogue**.

+## Overview

+The pipeline takes previously predicted **viral sequences**, **prophages**, and **plasmids** as input and performs downstream analysis and annotation.
+Viral sequences and prophages are combined into a single **viruses** group, while plasmids are processed as a separate **plasmids** group.

+**Viruses:**
+- Quality assessment
+- rRNA detection
+- Clustering at 95% ANI identity
+- Taxonomy assignment
+- Host detection
+- Lifestyle categorisation
+- Protein prediction
+- Protein annotation
+- Protein clustering

+**Plasmids:**
+- Clustering at 85% ANI identity
+- Host detection [in development]
+- Prediction of replicon family, relaxase type, and mate-pair formation type [in development]

 <p align="center">
     <img src="assets/schema.png" alt="Pipeline overview" width="90%">
 </p>

-## Usage
+## Input

 > [!NOTE]
-> This pipeline was written to generate viral catalogue from [MGnify](https://www.ebi.ac.uk/metagenomics/) annotations based on results provided by [emg-viral-pipeline](https://github.com/EBI-Metagenomics/emg-viral-pipeline) (VIRify) and [mobilome-annotation-pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) (MAP).
+> This pipeline was originally written to build viral catalogues from [MGnify](https://www.ebi.ac.uk/metagenomics/) annotations, using results produced by [emg-viral-pipeline](https://github.com/EBI-Metagenomics/emg-viral-pipeline) (VIRify) and [mobilome-annotation-pipeline](https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline) (MAP).
 >
-> If you do not have MGnify results you can still run pipeline using `--third_party_input`.
+> If you don't have MGnify results, you can still run the pipeline using `--third_party_input`.

-First, prepare a samplesheet with your input data that looks as follows:
+First, prepare a samplesheet describing your input data:

 `samplesheet.csv`: